Sindhu95R/theta-wallet-app/theta-frontend/frontendreadme.md

 1. Clone the repository:
 git clone https://github.com/your-username/theta-frontend.git
 cd theta-frontend

-Copy
-2. Install dependencies:
+Install dependencies:
 npm install

-Copyor
+ or

 yarn install

-Copy
-### Development
+Development

 To run the development server: npm run dev
-Copy

 or

 yarn dev
-Copy

 The application will be available at `http://localhost:5173` by default.

 ### Building for Production

 To create a production build:
 npm run build
-Copy

 or

 yarn build
-Copy

 ### Linting

 To run the linter:
 npm run lint
-Copy

 or

 yarn lint
-Copy

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.